akrzemi1/__sandbox__/string_view_ctor.md

 Worse still, because on different implementations `std::vector` may return a non-null-pointer upon default construction, program written in one implementation (where `vec.data()` returns null pointer) that uses P0903R1-like `string_view`s may be thoroughly unit-testsed, but when compiled and run with a different implementation of the Standard Library will expose a different behavior.

-One could say that having UB in `std::string_view{nullptr}` has the same problem.
-It does not: the problem is similar but different in one important aspect.
+One could say that having UB in `std::string_view{nullptr}` has the same problem (may pass tests on one implementation, but fail on another).
+But it does not: the problem is similar but different in one important aspect.
 In UB-friendly `string_view` when someone (like a tester or an end user) observes a bug, it is consistent with the developer's perception; a developer will say, "yes, this code caused an UB, there is something wrong with it, we need to fix it".
 Therefore programmers are compelled to track and fix the same things that testers and end users consider a bug.
 In contrast, in P0903R1-like `string_view`s, when a tester or an end user observes a bug, the programmer at a corresponding place sees a well defined behavior and an if-statement, especially put for this condition, and he says, "no, I am &laquo;handling&raquo; this case; there must be something wrong with the user's expectations or a platform or something else".
 In this attitude, detecting and removing bugs is impeded.
 This is discussed in more detail in section 6.

 Also, one could ask if the same problem does not already occur in the current `std::string_view` when it is default-constructed.
 The answer is *no*.
 In the current model, `std::string_view`'s default constructor simply refers to a zero-sized string.
 No not-a-string value exists.
 No one should have any need to observe the numeric value of address `sv.data()` alone.
 This makes `string_view` compatible with `std::string` which also represents a zero-sized string when default-constructed.